-Asthma is a chronic, long-term disease that causes inflammation and blockage of a person’s airways.
-While no cure exists, many measures are available that can help people control the condition and improve their quality of life.
+There is no cure for asthma, but many measures are available to help people control the condition and improve their quality of life.

-Doctors call a flare-up of asthma symptoms an asthma attack, and the treatment they prescribe tries to limit further attacks and reduce the need for rapid medication.
+Doctors call a flare-up of asthma symptoms an asthma attack, and their treatment tries to limit further attacks and reduce the need for rapid medication.

 Also, treatment aims to restore and maintain a person’s lung function, activity levels, and sleep patterns.

 In this article, we explore the management options for asthma.

 Asthma care places responsibility for treatment with both the doctor and the individual with the condition.